 Eye muscle surgey

 This surgery attempts to eliminate double vision.
 It is only undertaken when the deviation of the eyes has been stable for a period of at least six months.
 Stick on prisms to help reduce the double vision, are fitted to glasses, whenever possible, until surgery is appropriate.
-This surgery is performed by a small group of ophthalmic sub-specialists and should you require this form of surgery Dr Wilcsek will liaise and refer you to the appropriate "squint surgeon" for this part of the surgical pathway.
+This surgery is performed by a small group of ophthalmic sub-specialists and should you require this form of surgery A/Prof Wilcsek will liaise and refer you to the appropriate "squint surgeon" for this part of the surgical pathway.

 Eyelid repositioning surgery